mohsinIC/UK-Biobank-PH-Comorbidities-Analysis/README.md

-# UK Biobank PH Comorbidities Analysis
+# Preprocessing of UK Biobank for PH Cohort (Pre-PH and Post-PH)

 ## Overview
 This project analyzes Pulmonary Hypertension (PH) comorbidities in UK Biobank participants.
 Using data on death records, diagnoses, and demographic information, the code identifies trends, performs data cleaning, and visualizes key results.
 The analysis involves extracting and structuring data, handling missing values, and creating comprehensive datasets for further exploration and insights.